 The Subclass 870 visa is a temporary visa which allows a parent of an Australian citizen, Australian permanent resident or eligible New Zealand citizen visit Australia for up to three (3) or five (5) years.

-It provides parents and grandparents with a new pathway to reunite and spend time together through having the opportunity to visit Australia for a continuous period of up to five years.
+It provides parents and grandparents with a pathway to reunite and spend time together, in Australia, for a continuous period of up to five years.

 Up to 15,000 Sponsored Parent (Temporary) visas may be granted each year, ensuring reunions are possible for many families.
 This will make a big difference to many Australian families.

 The 870 Visa is a two-step process:

 Apply and have approved Parent Sponsor before you can lodge an application for the visa

 Lodge your visa application within six (6) months of the sponsorship approval

 To be eligible for the visa, a parent must be: